 - Sri Lanka

-Note that there are many other countries where a degree is not necessary; this is just a list of the major countries most non-graduates head off to teach in.
+Note that there are many other countries where you can teach English without a degree; this is just a list of the major countries most non-graduates head off to teach in.

 Because a degree is pretty much a pre-requisite in most places, how do you go about finding work?
 Here are a few pointers:

 The first step is to make yourself as employable as possible.
 This means:

 - Getting some sort of qualification to show the school.
 If you turn up without a single piece of paper then it won’t do you any good.
 At minimum you should have a TEFL Certificate to show that you have had some instruction and will know what you are doing in the classroom.